 In September of 2013 our team traveled to Ghana to shoot a documentary, fund and aid in the rescue of three 8-10 year old little boys...

 "Spending time in Africa was supposed to be a short-term commitment, but it became a life-long journey.
 I'm so fortunate to be able to impact the lives of others, all while partnering with some of the most passionate and driven philanthropists on the globe."

 Leah's dream is to live in Africa 6 months out of the year and work towards a solution to eliminate child slavery.
-It is her 4 kids and beliefs in Global Love that drive her to succeed.
-Knowing that other children in the world are destined to work 14 hour days with little to no food, experience regular beatings, and live in unimaginable conditions drives Leah to fight for these defenseless children who need a voice.
+It is her 4 kids and beliefs in Global Love that drive her to succeed knowing that other children in the world are destined to work 14 hour days with little to no food, experience regular beatings, and live in unimaginable conditions drives Leah to fight for these defenseless children who need a voice.
 "Often it is pain that drives us to make change".
 She believes if everyone helps in someway, little or big, what a difference we could make.
 She further believes that in order to make the biggest impact, politics need to be set aside.
 Rather than feeling like serving and giving is a duty or responsibility, we should view impacting the lives of children as an opportunity.
 "People are people, no matter what side of the line they were born on.
-"We are responsible for the children of this world even if you didn't give birth to them".
+We are responsible for the children of this world even if you didn't give birth to them".
 She feels there is no greater gift to give her own children than showing them first hand that every little bit goes a long way.

 Leah is a fifth generation native to Arizona.
-She currently owns and operates Le Bella Salon & Medspa located in Scottsdale, Arizona where she currently lives with her husband of 12 years and 4 amazing children.
+She currently owns and operates Le Bella Salon & Medspa located in Scottsdale, Arizona where she currently lives with her husband of 17 years and 4 amazing children.

 Marissa was recruited during our first dodgeball tournament as her company played a key role on getting this fundraiser off the ground.
 Her passion and dedication to helping kids on the other side of the globe was so evident that it was a match made in heaven.
 Marissa has something most people don't have.
 She has empathy for kids she has never met, working countless hours after she comes home from her full time job.